BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Velocity Decomposition

 \section{Velocity Decomposition}

-At the high Galactic latitudes considered here, there is no simple one-to-one mapping between the Galactic H\textsc{i} emission's velocity along the line-of-sight and the distance to the H\textsc{i} gas.
-However, the bulk velocity of clouds at various distances will often differ, resulting in distinct kinematic components in the H\textsc{i} spectra.
-Utilizing the velocity dimension of the three-dimensional H\textsc{i} morphology Stokes parameter maps in the BICEP/$Keck$ region, we can separate the different velocity components contributing the most to the polarization of the H\textsc{i} morphology template along the line-of-sight.
+At the high-Galactic latitudes considered here, there is no simple one-to-one mapping between the Galactic H~\textsc{i} emission's velocity along the line of sight and the distance to the H~\textsc{i} gas.
+However, the bulk velocity of clouds at various distances will often differ, resulting in distinct kinematic components in the H~\textsc{i} spectra.
+Utilizing the velocity dimension of the 3D H~\textsc{i} morphology Stokes parameter maps in the BICEP/Keck region, we can separate the different velocity components contributing the most to the polarization of the H~\textsc{i} morphology template along the line of sight.